rowanhill/wiremock-php/Readme.md

 Also, Java has an overload of `withBody` that takes a byte array.
 Byte arrays are less common in PHP, so instead, `withBodyData` is provided, which takes a string to base64 encoded.
 To produce an appropriate string from an array of bytes, use [pack](http://php.net/pack).

+The request body matcher `equalToJson` takes an optional $jsonCompareMode parameter.
+In the Java API, these are enum values on org.skyscreamer.jsonassert.JSONCompareMode; in wiremock-php, these values are consts on JsonValueMatchingStrategy.

 In addition, wiremock-php adds the instance method `isAlive`.
 This polls the standalone WireMock instance until an OK response is received or a timeout is reached, allowing your PHP code to wait until WireMock is ready.